 10. DIY citrus repellent

 If you want to know how to get rid of skunks with home remedies, you don’t have to go much farther than your local grocery store.
+And your remedies don’t even have to smell bad— at least not to a human nose!

 Citrus fruits like lemon and oranges release an aroma that is pleasant and fresh to humans.
-However, the highly acidic and pungent smell is detested by animals, including skunks.
+However, the highly acidic and pungent smell is detested by many animals, including skunks.

 You can make a homemade skunk repellant using these fruits.
 You can spread orange peels or lemon rinds in areas that skunks frequently visit.
 Note that these lose their smell as they dry up, so you’ll have to replace them every few days.